A cross between his last album and the Homebrews that brings listeners up to date on Steve Howe since Asia.

 All songs written and arranged by Steve Howe.

-Steve Howe (electric & acoustic guitars, mandolin, bass, koto, steel guitar, fretless bass, Taurus pedals, dobro, percussion, engineer), Bill Bruford (drums), Billy Currie (keyboards, viola) with Nigel Glockner (drums on 3/6), Andrew Lucas (organ on 1).
+Steve Howe (electric & acoustic guitars, mandolin, bass, koto, steel guitar, fretless bass, Taurus pedals, dobro, percussion), Bill Bruford (drums), Billy Currie (keyboards, viola) with Nigel Glockner (drums on 3/6), Andrew Lucas (organ on 1).
 Produced by Steve Howe; engineered by Roger Howorth, Tim Weidner, Croyden Crooke, Steve Howe; mixed by Renny Hill.

 Artwork & design by Roger Dean.
 Cover, logos & backgrounds cmoputer generated by Kai Krause & Roger Dean.
 Photographs by Ebet Roberts.
 Supplementary design by David Bett & Kathy Milone.